Explore the Mediterranean: A Guide to Vibrant Festivals

 1. Carnaval de Nice, France

-Each float showcases the theme of the festival, while the famous "Battle of the Flowers" sees thousands of vibrant blooms thrown into the crowd, ensuring a breathtaking visual treat.
+Each float showcases the festival's theme, while the famous "Battle of the Flowers" sees thousands of vibrant blooms thrown into the crowd.
 Last year, the carnival attracted more than 200,000 visitors, making it a highlight in the festive calendar.

 Hôtel du Couvent